About Te Whau Pathway Project

 The Trusts Community Foundation has also contributed to the project.

-Te Whau Pathway project time frame
+Te Whau Pathway progress

 Next steps for the Te Whau Pathway project